-By virtue of Prof. Bajić's undertakings, the first computer was purchased and a new position for a master in electrical engineering was created in 1981.
-As a result, all subsequent research at the Institute of Preclinical Disciplines had computerized data processing that was targeted and specially designed for each type of research carried out.
-The purchase of DELTA 340/10 computer system (Iskra-Delta, Kranj, Yugoslavia) with 128 KB of internal memory was a huge financial investment, but it enabled the analysis of recorded bioelectric potentials in real time, which was a capability available to only a few centers in the world at the time.
+By virtue of Prof. Bajić, purchasing of the first computer in 1981 and opening a new workplace for master in electrical engineering were organized.
+As a result, all subsequent research at the Institute of Preclinical Disciplines had computerized data processing that was made out targeted and specially designed for each type of research being carried out.
+Purchase of DELTA 340/10 computer system (Iskra-Delta, Kranj) with 128 KB of internal memory was a huge financial investment but it enabled the analysis of acquisited bioelectric potentials in real time, which only a few centers in the world had opportunity at the time.

-During the 20th century, a very important issue of influence of artificial electromagnetic fields on the human organism appeared.
-Thorough examination of this influence has been conducted at the Department of Physiology.
-The Laboratory for Magnetobiological Research, formed in the 1980s, used different devices, which were the basis of numerous studies, to expose experimental animals to magnetic radiation [25].
+During the 20th century, very important issue of influence of artificial electromagnetic fields on human organism appeared.
+Thorough examinations of this influence have been conducted at the Department of Physiology.
+Laboratory for magnetobiological research that was formed in 1980's used different devices to expose experimental animals to magnetic radiation that were the basis of numerous studies [25].
 Specially designed appliances were used for exposing animals to constant and variable electromagnetic fields and morphofunctional changes in central nervous system were documented.
-It was shown that the main link to the damages in the central nervous system is in fact the vascular system, which consequently leads to secondary changes in the nervous tissue.
+It was shown that the main link to the damages in CNS is in fact the vascular system, which consequently leads to secondary changes in nervous tissue.
 Many of these studies found their place in monographies dedicated to the topic of magnetobiology [26].

 Since the early 1980s, a significant part of the research in neurophysiological laboratory has been dedicated to the study of hyperexcitability of the nervous system and epilepsies [27].
-Electroclinical characteristics of a wide spectrum of substances on experimentally induced epilepsies in laboratory animals have been studied [28].
-These studies found their clinical application in 1995, when the Cabinet for Clinical Neurophysiology was established.
-It was dedicated not only to routine clinical work, but also to research activities.
+Electroclinical characteristics of wide spectrum of substances on experimentally induced epilepsies in laboratory animals have been studied [28].
+These studies found their clinical application in 1995 when the Cabinet for Clinical Neurophysiology has been established.
+It was oriented not only for routine clinical work, but also for research activities.
 EEG characteristics after frequent use of cellular phones was investigated [29].
 In the end, by the acquisition of modern appliances, the registration and analysis of cognitive evoked potentials (P300) are performed [30].
 Beneficial effects of intermediate physical activities on cognitive functions have also been documented [31].